cortinah/hockeystick/README.md

 easily available to non-climate experts. `hockeystick` users can download the latest raw data from authoritative sources as well as view it via pre-defined ggplot2 charts.
-Datasets include atmospheric CO<sub>2</sub>, instrumental, reconstructed, and paleo ice-core temperature records, sea levels, and Arctic/Antarctic sea-ice.
+Datasets include atmospheric CO<sub>2</sub>, emissions, instrumental, reconstructed, and paleo ice-core temperature records, sea levels, hurricanes, and Arctic/Antarctic sea-ice.

 The choice of data was originally based on [Professor Stefan Rahmstorf’s](http://www.pik-potsdam.de/~stefan/) presentation on [The 5